VenciFreeman/Passepartout/README.md

 ### CMAKELists

 - Set a large stack space.
-By the way, I'm using CLion provided by JetBrains.
+By the way, I'm using CLion provided by Jet Brains.